-As any gin enthusiast will know, tonic is a mandatory mixer for every home bar—but not all tonics are made equal.
-While your average corner store can may be saccharinely sweet, a wave of new craft producers and bigger brands are making big, delicious waves with the bubbly beverage.
+As any gin enthusiast will tell you, tonic is a mandatory mixer for every home bar, but not all tonics are made equally.
+While your average store-bought version may be saccharinely sweet, many new craft producers and bigger brands are making delicious waves with the bubbly beverage.

 Here are the best tonic waters.

 Fever-Tree Premium Indian Tonic Water

 “Fever-Tree produces high-quality tonics that enhance normal cocktails,” says Juan Fernandez, restaurant and bar manager at The Ballantyne in Charlotte, North Carolina.
 “Best of all, it has a solid lineup—Classic, Light, Mediterranean, Elderflower, Aromatic, Lemon, and Cucumber.”

 All ingredients are harvested from natural sources, including quinine from the Democratic Republic of Congo, oils from Mexican bitter orange, ginger from the Ivory Coast, and lemons from Sicily.
 The star of the show, however, is the Premium Indian Tonic—a must for G&Ts.
 All in all, it's a straightforward, high-end, and readily available option.

 “This is my favorite tonic water,” says Seth Falvo, bartender at The Hotel Zamora in St. Pete Beach, Florida.
 “East Imperial boasts that it is the only modern tonic water that sources all key ingredients from Asia, just like the original tonic recipes."

 In the last century, commercial tonic makers have started dosing tonics with sugars to appeal to the soda-drinking crowd.
 Now, East Imperial’s Old World Tonic uses less than half the sugar of a standard can of tonic for a pleasant floral flavor profile.
 Try it with a bold gin to balance out the strong botanicals.